dylan-chong/ex_structable/README.md

   defstruct [:x, :y, :z]

-  use ExStructable # Adds `new` and `put` dynamically
+  use ExStructable # Adds `new` and `put` dynamically end
 ```

 ## More Info

 [For more detailed API documentation, see HexDocs](https://hexdocs.pm/ex_structable/api-reference.html).

+## Contributing

+Pull requests are welcomed!
+Please do discuss suggestions in an issue before
+implementing them.

+### Making a new release

+1. `git checkout master`
+1. Make sure tests pass `mix test`
+1. Update version in `mix.exs`
+1. Ensure your user has been registered `mix hex.user register`
+1. Run `mix hex.publish` (see for more information https://hex.pm/docs/publish)
+1. `git tag <VERSION>`
+1. `git push origin <VERSION>`